Meet Walter Anderson, Alice Moseley, and George Ohr, three unconventional Coastal Mississippi artists with museums dedicated to their lives and work.

 The Gulf Coast is home to many more amazing Mississippi artists, exhibitions, galleries, and public art sites, unconventional and otherwise:

-The Coastal Mississippi Attractions Pass (an $80 value for $45) includes admission to the Ohr-O’Keefe Museum of Art and the Walter Anderson Museum of Art, plus six more Gulf Coast attractions.
+The Coastal Mississippi Attractions Pass includes admission to the Ohr-O’Keefe Museum of Art and the Walter Anderson Museum of Art, plus eight more Gulf Coast attractions.

 We Would Love to Hear From You